b0tShaman/DDPG-Inverted-Pendulum/README.md

 - `discount` (double):
   The discount factor for future rewards.
 Default value is `0.99`.

-- `Filepath` (double):
+- `Filepath` (string):
-  The path to store TrainingData.csv and Neural Network weights.
+  The path to store Training Data and Neural Network weights.

 ## Training Process